PibeChorro/PibeChorro.github.io/README.md

 ### 2.1 Information You Provide Directly

-When you create an account and use MeetUp, we collect:
+When you create an account and use DASH, we collect:

 - **Username**: A display name you choose for your account
 - **Email Address**: Used for account creation and authentication